Anyline/mobile-ocr-documentation-anyline/source/includes/_modules.md

 ###### Reporting

-The reporting of Analog Meter Results in the Community Edition (including an image of a scanned meter) helps us to improving our product, and the customer experience.
+The reporting of analog meter results in the Community Edition (including an image of the scanned meter) helps us to improve our product, and the customer experience.
-It is possible to turn that feature off by calling *-(void)enableReporting:(BOOL)enable* on the AnylineEnergyModuleView.
+It is possible to turn off this feature by calling *-(void)enableReporting:(BOOL)enable* on the AnylineEnergyModuleView.

 ```objective_c
 [self.anylineEnergyView enableReporting:NO];